Make them wear helmets

 As with most things, what we really need is a positive attitude to our own health and safety, and enough information to decide what risks we are willing to take.
 Not another law to make up for a lack of judgment.

-Now here’s a few more opinions on helmet laws.
+Now here are a few more thoughts about helmet laws.

 It’s safer to wear a wig